Malaysia PM Muhyiddin unveils RM20 billion economic stimulus package

 KUALA LUMPUR: Malaysian Prime Minister Muhyiddin Yassin announced a new economic stimulus package worth RM20 billion (US$4.8 billion) on Wednesday (Mar 17), one year after Malaysia first imposed a lockdown to curb the spread of COVID-19.

-Titled "Strategic Programme to Empower the People and Economy" (Pemerkasa), this is the sixth package unveiled since the start of the COVID-19 pandemic last year.
+This is the sixth package unveiled since the start of the COVID-19 pandemic.

-"There will be a new fiscal injection of RM11 billion from the government," Mr Muhyiddin said in a live address.
+"To revive economic activity, I am pleased to announce that the government will implement the Strategic Programme to Empower the People and Economy or Pemerkasa worth RM20 billion, with a new fiscal injection of RM11 billion from the government," Mr Muhyiddin said in a live address.

 Thursday marks one full year since Malaysia first imposed a lockdown known as movement control order (MCO) to break the infection chain.

-Mr Muhyiddin, who received his second dose of COVID-19 vaccine in Putrajaya earlier on Wednesday, said more than 300,000 Malaysians have received their first dose of COVID-19 vaccine.
+Its vaccination programme has kicked off last month, and Mr Muhyiddin, who received his second dose of COVID-19 vaccine in Putrajaya earlier on Wednesday, said more than 300,000 Malaysians have received their first vaccine dose.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments